WCBFCJY/Gradio-Chat-Gateway/README.md

 ## Project Overview

-**Gradio-Chat-Gateway** is a gateway service that transforms Gradio-based open-source AI models into OpenAI-compatible APIs.
+**Gradio-Chat-Gateway** is a gateway service that transforms open-source AI models deployed via Gradio API into OpenAI-compatible APIs.
 It allows users to interact with multiple Hugging Face Spaces models using the standard OpenAI Chat Completion format, greatly simplifying the model invocation process.

 ## Core Features